G-Milzink/CI_PP4_RBS/README.md

 <br>

 ### Fork Repository
-To fork the repository by following these steps:
+You can fork the repository by following these steps:
 1. Go to the GitHub repository
 2. Click on Fork button in upper right hand corner
 <hr>